-The Company has elected not to contribute its proportionate share of costs to all approved joint venture programs since inception of the joint venture in 2016, including the 2020 program.
-The joint venture operator elected to fund each of these programs and budgets and the Company's interest in the joint venture has been diluted.
-The Company estimates its current interest in the joint venture is approximately 22%.
+The Company has elected not to contribute its proportionate share of costs to all approved joint venture programs since inception of the joint venture in 2016.
+During the 3 months ended July 31, 2021, ACDC and the Company confirmed their interests in the joint venture as at February 3, 2021, were 77.31% and 22.69%, respectively.